gijsvanhoutum/gijsvanhoutum.github.io/index.md

   <img alt="Dark" src="https://github.com/gijsvanhoutum/xiris_dat/blob/master/icons/DAT_image_format_XVC1000.png?raw=true" width="45%">
 </p>

+---
+---

 ### (2016) Masters Internship Projects

-In a period of 3.5 Months I created the following software and algorithms for my Masters Internship Report.
-You can read it [here](/pdf/0872274-VisionBasedDepositionGeometryDetection.pdf). **TREC** was used for recording while **ALAN** was used to create the algorithms.
+In a period of 3.5 Months I created the following software and computer vision algorithms for my Masters Internship.
+You can read the report [here](/pdf/0872274-VisionBasedDepositionGeometryDetection.pdf).

+**TREC** was used for recording while **ALAN** was used to create the algorithms.
+They are however standalone solutions than can be used for any type of computer vision project.

+---
 [TREC: Threaded Video Player and Recorder](https://github.com/gijsvanhoutum/trec)

 **TREC** is a GUI application for video recording and playing.
 This application is especially interesting for new camera devices if they are supported by Video4Linux.